hari2181998/Elephant-Sensing-Using-Geophones---IIITD-Internship/README.md

 # Elephant Sensing Using Geophones

-Elephant accidents near railway tracks are increasing year by year.
+Elephant accidents near railway tracks are increasing every year.
 The objective of the project is to detect the elephant's footsteps and raising an alarm to avoid the accident.
 The footsteps generate seismic waves in the ground in different patterns which can be used to classify the animals based on their footsteps.